devmf027/ec2-region-migrator/README.md

 - Ensure that the AWS credentials provided have the necessary permissions to perform actions on EC2 instances, VPCs, and other related services.
 - The project is structured to be user-friendly, but a basic understanding of AWS services and Terraform is beneficial for custom configurations and troubleshooting.

-## Contributing

-We welcome contributions from the community.
-If you have any ideas, bug fixes, or new features to propose, please follow these steps:

-1. Open an issue to discuss your proposed changes.
-2. Fork the repository and create a new branch for your feature or bug fix.
-3. Make your changes, ensuring they adhere to the project's coding standards.
-4. Test your changes thoroughly.
-5. Create a pull request with a clear description of your changes.

-Please make sure to update or add tests as necessary and ensure your code is well-documented.

 ## Credits